-About Dr. Francisco del Piñal Matorras
+About Dr Francisco del Piñal

-Born in Santander, northern Spain, in 1960, Dr. Francisco del Piñal is considered one of the world’s best hand surgeons.
+Born in Santander, northern Spain, in 1960, Dr Francisco del Piñal is considered one of the world’s best hand surgeons.
 His contributions in the fields of microsurgical toe to hand transfer or arthroscopic surgery techniques on wrist fractures are endorsed and used internationally.

 On the occasion of the CELEBRATION IN SANTANDER (CANTABRIA, SPAIN) IN 2016 OF THE CONGRESS OF THE FEDERATION OF EUROPEAN SOCIETIES FOR SURGERY OF THE HAND, several of the world best upper limb physicians pay tribute to the spanish surgeon Francisco Del Piñal.

-He is the author of two pioneering and successful medical books, both international benchmark in the fields of wrist fracture and arthroscopy: ‘Arthroscopic Management of Distal Radius Fractures’ and ‘Arthroscopic Management of Ulnar Pain’.
-Furthermore, he has more than 500 papers and publications at national and international meetings, together with the leadership of a global training program already completed by more than 250 specialists from around the world.
+Piñal is the author of four pioneering books of great success and international benchmarks in the fields of wrist fracture and arthroscopy: ‘Arthroscopic Management of Distal Radius Fractures‘, ‘Arthroscopic Management of Ulnar Pain‘, ‘Atlas of Distal Radius Fractures‘ and ‘Distal Radius Fractures and carpal instabilities’, the latter also translated into Chinese.
+Furthermore, he has more than 500 papers and publications in national and international congresses and the leadership of a global training program already completed by more than 300 specialists from around the world.

 Despite his achievements in fields such as microsurgery or wrist arthroscopy, his greatest current challenge is to eliminate pain in patients diagnosed with complex regional pain syndrome or Sudeck’s atrophy.
 “Although there are patients with pain -he says- there are very few who cannot be cured.”